pspauster/test-repository/ReadMe.md

 This is where I would write a Readme about my project, or include documentation.

+I've organized this repository with subfolders where I store my data and my code output.

-You can store all your data, R projects, output, and code in this folder.
+You can store all your data, R projects, output, and code in this repository folder.
 If my data files were too big to host on Github, I might post the link to download them here, with instructions.

 Get my data